xorZDrox/map/README.md

 If you'd like to check yourself, pasting the contents of `report.geojson` into http://geojsonlint.com.

 ##### how to put report in the map.
-I use this editor, `geojson.io` and copy the gejson formt result in the fork file.
+Use this editor, `geojson.io` and copy the gejson format result in the fork file.

 ##### Credit: benbalter/dc-wifi-social/